mgcooper/icemodel/test/README.md

      4. An ambient anchor re-measures the first executed case at the end of the run.
-The dispersion gate cannot see load or scheduling shifts that are steady within each case but different across cases; an anchor drift above 15 percent marks every verdict in the run ambient-invalid (`meta.ambient_stable = false`).
+The dispersion gate cannot see load or scheduling shifts that are steady within each case but different across cases; an anchor drift above 15 percent records `meta.ambient_stable = false` once for the run.
+Every case keeps its own comparison verdict, and the run fails the measurement quality conditions (`results.quality.passed = false`).
+     5. Every run records a machine-state attestation (`meta.attestation`): the largest count of foreign MATLAB processes seen, the minimum, median, and maximum one-minute load average, and the AC power state, sampled at run start, after each case, and at run end. `run_perf_suite(measure_anchor=false)` skips the anchor for a quick diagnostic comparison.
    - A/A diagnostic for the protocol: two consecutive `isolation="process"` runs of the same commit pass only when every row is inside the tolerance band.
 Record a failed A/A result as measurement-system evidence; it does not block a release baseline refresh.
-   - If an accepted model change causes a comparison failure, document the performance change before rebuilding.
-Every other comparison failure blocks acceptance.
-Missing cases, invalid case samples, incomplete matrices, or missing provenance are unusable and must not become a baseline.
-If only the builder's final ambient anchor fails during a release, `accept_ambient_drift=true` accepts the complete measurements and records the failed anchor in the baseline metadata.
-For a release, rebuild the rolling performance baseline after the comparison even when the comparison passes.
+   - A perf baseline is accepted on measurement quality, never on agreement with the baseline it replaces: every case sample set valid, process isolation, one machine identity, a stable anchor with no drift override accepted, and the attestation present (`icemodel.test.helpers.perfMeasurementQuality`).
+A comparison whose median falls outside the band still writes its artifact and does not block a rolling rebuild; document the performance change.
+Missing cases, invalid case samples, incomplete matrices, or missing provenance must not become a baseline. `build_perf_baseline(accept_ambient_drift=true)` writes a rolling file after a finite, valid drifted anchor and records `ambient_drift_accepted = true`; `snapshot_perf_baseline` refuses that file as a release source.
+A release snapshot also requires the rolling source's attestation to show zero foreign MATLAB processes, a maximum one-minute load average at or below `perfMeasurementPolicy().load_average_max`, and AC power, and the recorded machine identity must equal the machine running the snapshot.
+For a release, rebuild the rolling performance baseline on a quiet machine after the comparison even when the comparison passes.
    - Isolation joins the baseline-compatibility check: timings compare against a baseline only when both used the same isolation protocol